 A couple of points about the SKAdNetwork:

-- The IDFA won’t be passed to AdTech platforms or MMPs.
+- The IDFA won’t be passed to AdTech platforms or MMPs, even if the user has opted in.

 - SKAdNetwork will only attribute app installs (via the last-click model) and not view-through conversions.

-- Campaign IDs are limited to 100 per ad network.
+- Campaign IDs are limited to 100 per AdTech platform (e.g. ad network or MMP).

 FAQs about Apple’s Changes to IDFA